-eep on record who is vaccinated for monitoring purposes, it is more nation."
-Notably, although not determinative, Public Health England's yers" proposes numerous measures that employers should consider is not focus on or suggest the use of the NHS Covid Pass (which allows VID status using vaccines and testing) or vaccine status checks as part ext other than in respect of events.
-If a requirement for employees to be be justified, it is unlikely to be necessary to collect details of vaccination to be provided, you must tell your staff what personal information you who you will share it with.
-In all cases, employers should only collect and rmation needed to fulfil their purpose in line with ICO guidance and the O explains that the use of vaccine status data must not result in any unfair es, and if the collection or use of COVID status information is likely to have e, this must be justifiable.
+The ICO explains that "if you only keep on record who is vaccinated for monitoring purposes, it is more difficult to justify holding this information."
+Notably, although not determinative, Public Health England's "Working Safely: guidance to employers" proposes numerous measures that employers should consider to reduce coronavirus risks, but does not focus on or suggest the use of the NHS Covid Pass (which allows individuals to demonstrate their COVID status using vaccines and testing) or vaccine status checks as part of its recommendations in any context other than in respect of events.
+If a requirement for employees to be vaccinated (discussed below) cannot be justified, it is unlikely to be necessary to collect details of vaccination status.

+Before requiring vaccine status data to be provided, you must tell your staff what personal information you require, what it will be used for and who you will share it with.
+In all cases, employers should only collect and retain the minimum amount of information needed to fulfil their purpose in line with ICO guidance and the data minimisation principle.
+The ICO explains that the use of vaccine status data must not result in any unfair or unjustified treatment of employees, and if the collection or use of COVID status information is likely to have a negative consequence for someone, this must be justifiable.

-check is made of a pass validly demonstrating COVID vaccination status, .
-However, making any record of this check - as would be necessary if using to take disciplinary action - would result in data processing.
+The ICO notes that, if solely a visual check is made of a pass validly demonstrating COVID vaccination status, this may not involve data processing.
+However, making any record of this check - as would be necessary if using failure to confirm vaccination status to take disciplinary action - would result in data processing.